sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 ## Icebox

+- Implement Matchers::define_negated_matcher.
+- Implement negated compound matchers, e.g. expect().to match().and_not other_match()
+  - Alias as "but_not"?
+- Implement benchmarking specs:
+  - Generate benchmarks for each test, save as file.
+  - Each time the benchmark specs are run, compare the results to the expected values.
+  - If the result is out of the expected range, fail the tests.
+  - Configure to run on first test, expected/permitted range.
 - Extract ActiveModel/Rails functionality to sub-gem?
   - Add shared examples for #belongs_to, #has_one, #has_many, #embedded_in, #embeds_one, #embeds_many.
   - Add shared examples for core ActiveModel validations.